Pondidum/pg-operator-nomad/readme.md

 2. Run nomad with `nomad agent -dev-vault` to connect to the vault container
 3. Run `./configure-vault.sh` to allow nomad <-> vault communication
 4. Run `./configure-operator.sh "jwt-nomad"` to install the operator parts
-5. Run the operator `./nomad-listener --verbose`
+5. Run the operator `nomad job run pg-operator.nomad`
 6. Install a job `nomad job run example.nomad`